 - Undescended testicles

-Urinary Tract Infections (UTI’s): Pathogenic bacteria or viruses enter the urinary tract and causes infection.
+- Urinary Tract Infections (UTI’s): Pathogenic bacteria or viruses enter the urinary tract and cause infection.

 - Excessive fatigue